open-edge-platform/app-orch-catalog/README.md

 - [Helm](https://helm.sh/docs/intro/install/) for install helm charts for end-to-end tests

 ## Build

+This repo supports Devcontainers for easy access to development tools.
+See the [Dev Container README](.devcontainer/README.md) for more information.

 Below are some of important make targets which developer should be aware about.